balmjs/balm-ui/docs/scripts/docs/apidocs/fab.md

 | `before`  | `{ iconClass }` | The label slot holds the label text of the extended FAB.              |
 | `after`   | `{ iconClass }` | The label slot holds the label text of the extended FAB.              |

-> NOTE: the default slot has not `slot-scope` in the extended FAB.
+> NOTE: the default slot of the extended FAB has not `slot-scope`.

 ```html
 <ui-fab>